rnieblesealo/shairdrop/README.md

 > Or allow reconnections if you are feeling bold :)
 - [ ] Client know when server died
 > Better connection handling in general :)
+- [ ] Investigate why passing a random file sends a packet
+    - I suppose we're just memcpying garbage, nothing egregious, we just need to logically define that that memory isn't allowed right now
+    - ...Which we are doing!

 ### Avatar Packet